Tunaaaaqqq/ForzaHorizon6-Macros/README.md

 ## Notes

 These scripts are intended for private single-player use.
-Check a game's rules before using macros online.
+Check game's rules before using macros online.